khizar-anjum/mPowerAnalysis/README.md

 </dl>

 ## How to Use this code?
-All contributions or usage of this code is welcome.
+This project basically revolves around analysing data collected from Sage-Bionetworks [Research Kit App](https://github.com/Sage-Bionetworks/mPower).
+The data can be accessed by going through these [instructions](https://github.com/Sage-Bionetworks/mPower-sdata).
+All contributions or usage of this code are welcome.
 Please contact me if you have any questions about the project.

 ## References
 [1] Schwab, Patrick, and Walter Karlen.
 "PhoneMD: Learning to Diagnose Parkinson's Disease from Smartphone Data." arXiv preprint arXiv:1810.01485 (2018).